 Welcome to Perry’s Posits, where I (Perry Port) predict the future on the most trending topics in the world of sports.
 Although I may have the manners and politeness of a small-towner (or so my mom tells me), I’m checking them at the door as I bring out some raw, heated passion in this recurring feature.
 If you thought your French roast from Starbucks this morning was full-bodied and bold, then your taste buds are in for a rude awakening.

-If you missed the first edition on NHL super-rookie Auston Matthews, be sure to check it out here.
+If you missed the first edition on NHL super-rookie Auston Matthews, be sure to check out our preview on Matthews’ Future article.
 But leave yourself some time for what I’m dishing out today regarding the future of the quarterbacks from the 2016 NFL Draft.